AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

 - You can install conda environment in ubuntu, use GPU, use pycharm on windows to connect to WSL conda env and more.
 - Do not code in both OS, use, for example, pycharm or vscode on windows with a conda environment installed on WSL.
 The best thing is to combine the power of Windows with WSL.

 ### 3.1.
 Install WSL:
+- Automatic installation of WSL available with this [command](#2-software)
-- Install WSL ``` wsl --install ```
+- Or manual installation: Run this command in powershell ``` wsl --install ```
 - Restart your computer
 - When installing WSL, it comes with Ubuntu (you can always install other distibutions from the microsoft store)
 - You have different options to run Ubuntu :
      - From windows search bar (and select ubuntu or WSL for the default distro)
      - Running `ubuntu` inside Windows terminal
      - Running `wsl` inside Windows terminal to run the default distro
      - Running Windows terminal and choosing ubuntu in the terminal tab section.
      - If it's not there, make sure you have correctly installed WSL by searching wsl in your Windows search bar & running it.
-- If you have Nvidia GPU & the nvidia driver is installed on Windows, you can run `nvidia-smi` in Linux.
+- If you have Nvidia GPU & the nvidia driver is installed on Windows, you can run `nvidia-smi` on Linux.
 No need to install the nvidia Driver again on Linux.
 - You can choose a default terminal when you open Windows Terminal (for example, wsl): go to settings -> default profile -> select the terminal you want to open by default.
 - If you have ubuntu terminal: you can add `C:\Windows\system32\wsl.exe -d Ubuntu` in the ubuntu profile to open ubuntu by default in the directory.
 - Add systemd to wsl.conf if it's not there: run `sudo vim /etc/wsl.conf` inside linux then paste the following code: